Untitled design (43)

 1. Thought Leadership

 Thought leadership has been around for years and has long been a staple of PR, both traditional and digital.
 If you are looking to boost your SEO value from Digital PR then thought leadership is a great place to start.
-One of the key pillars of SEO performance is E-A-T or Expertise, Authority and Trust, which is created on-site but also off-site through link optimisation and acquisition.
+One of the key pillars of SEO performance is E-E-A-T or Experience, Expertise, Authority and Trust, which is created on-site but also off-site through link optimisation and acquisition.
 It’s a great way to showcase your expertise as you will often put forward an expert from your brand.
 This can then help those all-important external ranking signals, by allowing them to understand that your brand really holds expertise in this space.

 What is Thought Leadership?